-There is hope if you want to descale your Keurig brewer without vinegar if this tried-and-true product has let you down in some way.
 It’s all a matter of understanding basic chemistry and how certain materials interact with your appliance – don’t worry this is not going to be like a chemistry class or anything.
-The “d” word…”descaling” it just sounds really bad because a word like “scale” makes you first think of limescale…and all the mineral cruddy stuff – icky right?

-Barring the exclusive use of distilled water or the presence of an in-line water tank hookup, we single-serve brewer owners just have to roll up our sleeves and get to it.
+Barring the exclusive use of distilled water or the presence of an in-line water tank hookup, there will be very few scenarios in which the descaling procedure will not be important.
+So let’s roll up our sleeves and get to it.
+But first…

 Do any of these scenarios ring a bell for you?

 - The exit needle clogs up which causes water to back up and not flow correctly.

 - The water pump isn’t working well, due to certain blockages

 - Not getting enough water for the preset brew cycle (e.g. 6 oz from an 8oz setting)